Protect the world’s peace. Donate to support Ukraine

 17 books like 'Educated' that will keep you hooked

 If 'Educated' touched your heartstrings, then you have come to the right place.
-We’ve come up with a curated list of 17 memoirs.
-Each of them is a unique story that will make you feel emotional, as they cover the theme of resilience and self-discovery.
+We’ve come up with a curated list of 17 memoirs for 'Educated' fans.
+Each book is a unique, emotionally resonant story that engages with 'Educated's themes of resilience and self-discovery.

 1. 'Born a Crime' by Trevor Noah